-Looking to watch 'The Net 2.0' on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or view the Charles Winkler-directed movie via subscription can be challenging, so we here at Moviefone want to do the work for you.
+Planning to check out 'The Net 2.0' right from your couch?
+Tracking down a streaming service to buy, rent, download, or view the Charles Winkler-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Net 2.0' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'The Net 2.0' right now, here are some specifics about the drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Net 2.0' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'The Net 2.0' right now, here are some finer points about the drama flick.

-Curious to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "The life of a young computer systems analyst is thrown into turmoil after arriving in Istanbul to start a new job.
 She soon finds her passport missing, her credit cards useless, her bank account empty and her identity stolen.
 As the story progresses we find people and events may not be what they seem."

-'The Net 2.0' is currently available to rent, purchase, or stream via subscription on Amazon Video, Google Play Movies, YouTube, Fandango At Home, and Apple TV .
+'The Net 2.0' is currently available to rent, purchase, or stream via subscription on Prime Video, YouTube, Tubi TV, Apple TV, Google Play Movies, and Fandango At Home .

 'The Net 2.0' Release Dates